Original air date: June 28, 2008

 - Pyrovilia was the planet of the Pyroviles, as stated in "The Fires of Pompeii".

 - Adipose 3, which was said to have "been lost" prior to "Partners in Crime".
-(Although Miss Foster didn't know it was literally missing.)
+(Although Miss Foster didn't seem to know it was literally missing.)

-- Furthermore, remember how in "Genesis of the Daleks", Kaled General Ravon's medical scanner didn't know what to make of Harry?
+- Furthermore, remember how in "Genesis of the Daleks", Kaled Senior Researcher Ronson said Harry didn't resemble any lifeform on Skaro except for external appearance?
 When Davros opens his shirt we see why.

 - The Cameo:

 - Named on screen.
 Richard Dawkins, famous British scientist (although best known for a book called The God Delusion and inventing the word "meme") appears on screen as himself.
-Dawkins is married to Lalla Ward, who played the second Romana.
+Dawkins was married at the time to Lalla Ward, who played the second Romana.

 - Paul O'Grady also appears on his chat show making light of the stolen planets.

 - Celebrity Paradox: Richard Dawkins, who appears in the episode, was married at the time to Lalla Ward, who played Romana II in the classic series.

 - The Shadow Proclamation is finally revealed after having first been mentioned in "Rose".
 Turns out that it's the posh name for the Space Police, who are named after the document they enforce.

 - Continuity Nod:

 - The Time Lords themselves moved the Earth prior to the events of season 23, "The Trial of a Time Lord".

 - Many of the stolen planets have been mentioned previously.